PromptSail/prompt_sail/docs/_docs/01-quick-start-guide.md

 ### Build the Docker images from the source code

-Building from source will give you the latest version of the code with the newest features.
+Building from a source will give you the latest version of the code with the newest features.
 However, please note that there might be uncaught bugs that could affect the stability of the application.
 {: .notice--warning}